Explainability as statistical inference: How to turn off features?

-However, training $p_\theta(y|x,z)$ to approximate the true conditional imputation for any mask pattern $z$ is very complicated.
-Indeed, \cite{le2021sa} showed that the optimal function with single imputation data suffers from discontinuities which makes it a very difficult estimation problem.
-If the model is not correctly approximating $p_{\textup{data}}(y|x_z)$, there is no guarantee that the selection will be meaningful. \cite{jethani2021have} advocates the use of a constant that is outside the support.
+However, training $p_{\theta, \iota}(y|x,z)$ with constant imputation to approximate the restricted predictor is difficult.
+Indeed, \citet{le2021sa} showed that the optimal $p_{\theta, \iota}(y|x,z)$ suffers from discontinuities which makes it hard to approximate with a neural network.
+If $p_{\theta, \iota}(y|x,z)$ is not correctly approximating $p_{\textup{data}}(y|x_z)$, there is no guarantee that the selection will be meaningful. \citet{jethani2021have} advocate the use of a constant that is outside the support.
 Yet, all the experiments are made using $0$ imputation which is inside the support of the input distribution.
-Having a constant imputation inside the domain of the input distribution may lead to further discrepancy between the surrogate and the restricted predictor.
-Indeed, \cite{ipsen2022deal} showed that using constant imputation inside the domain to learn a purely discriminative models with missing data leads to some artefacts in the prediction.
+Having a constant imputation inside the domain of the input distribution may lead to further discrepancy between $p_{\theta, \iota}(y|x,z)$ and the restricted predictor.
+Indeed, \citet{ipsen2022deal} showed that using constant imputation inside the domain to learn a discriminative model with missing data leads to some artefacts in the prediction.

 On the other hand, we propose to approximate the true conditional distribution by using a multiple imputation scheme.
 This generative model should allow for fast sampling of the quantity $p_{\iota}(\Tilde{x}|x,z)$.
-Depending on the difficulty of the dataset, obtaining an imputing scheme allowing for fast and efficient masked imputation can be complicated.
+Depending on the complexity of the dataset, obtaining an imputing scheme allowing for fast and efficient masked imputation can be complicated.
 We show that we can come up with simpler imputing schemes that perform as well or better than the fixed constant ones.
-For instance, we propose to train a mixture of Diagonal Gaussian to sample the missing values or to randomly sample instances from the validation dataset and replace the missing features with values from the validation sample.
-We describe many different methods for imputing with multiple imputation in Appendix~\ref{app:multiple_imputation_model}.
+For instance, we propose to train a mixture of diagonal Gaussians to sample the missing values or to randomly sample instances from the validation dataset and replace the missing features with values from the validation sample.
+We describe several different methods for multiple imputations in Appendix~\ref{app:multiple_imputation_model}.